jexia/docs/docs/fileset/README.md

 :::

 ## Setup Fileset for Digital Ocean
-Setup Digital Oceant space is very easy.
-As a first step, you need to create **public space** in Digital Ocean.
-How to do this you can find in this [tutorial](https://www.digitalocean.com/community/tutorials/how-to-create-a-digitalocean-space-and-api-key).
-After you need to do simple 3 steps:
+The process of setting up a Digital Ocean Space is very easy.
+As a first step, you need to create a **public space**.
+You can see the full tutorial for this on [Digital Ocean](https://www.digitalocean.com/community/tutorials/how-to-create-a-digitalocean-space-and-api-key).
+After this, you need to do 3 simple steps:

-1. As soon as got credentials for space you can create new Fileset
+1. As soon as you have your credentials for a space you can create a new Fileset
 ![Create bucket](./s3_do_create.png)

-2. For next step you need to fill in all needed credentials:
+1. Next, you need to fill in all the necessary credentials:
 ![Configuration](./s3_do_config.png)

-3. We will check connectivity by loading simple test file.
-If all operations will be succesfull you are ready to go:
+3. We will check the connection by loading simple test file.
+If all operations are successful, you are ready to go:
 ![Added](./s3_do_added.png)